Emoncr/Task---To-do-app-/README.md

 ### Project_live_URL: https://to-do-app-emoncr.vercel.app/

 ## Functionalities -

+#### Using LocalStorage for save todos

 1. Add Todo task
-##### 2. Todo stored in LocalStorage
 3. Add priority according to task
-4. ToDo can be marked as complete
+4. ToDos can be marked as complete
-5. ToDo can be edited
+5. ToDos can be edited
-6. ToDo can be Deleted
+6. ToDos can be Deleted